timmcmichael/skimpy-oop/chapter-5-decisions/scripts/youtube_desc - Ch 5.md

 # 5B - If-Else Statements

 Look, we've all seen it.
 Your programs are feeling weighed down by life's tough decisions.
 They've reached a fork in the road, and they're just not sure which way to go.
-They need a little guidance, a little structure, a little... if-else goodness.
+They need a little guidance, a little structure, a little...if-elsey goodness.

-if-statements are not joking matter, so we won't be joking around in this video.
+if-statements are no laughing matter, so we won't be joking around in this video.
 See how to write an if statement that uses boolean logic to determine whether or not a block of code executes.
 Then see how to add an else block to make a structure that decides between two chunks of code.

 ----